gregbg218/DSA/Prefix_Sum/Maximum Size Subarray Sum Equals k.md

  2 number including index 1 and index 2 so 2+3=5

- Because cumSum is till i for our second case we do  i - cumMap[cumSum - k] to get index
+ Because cumSum is till index i so for our second case we do  i - cumMap[cumSum - k] to get index